 Six-level precipitation data improves the ability of controllers to guide traffic to and from an airport.
 By knowing storm intensity and how much rain is falling in any particular area, controllers are able to guide aircraft more efficiently.
-With the old, two-level system, controllers had no idea how intense the weather was in a particular area and usually diverted aircraft around an entire storm system.
-With the six-level system, they will be able to bring aircraft through non-threatening areas, while helping pilots avoid high-intensity cells.
+With the old, two-level system, controllers had no idea how intense the weather was in a particular area and usually had to divert aircraft around an entire storm system.
+With the six-level system, they will be able to bring aircraft through nonthreatening areas, and help pilots to avoid high-intensity cells.

-The Moving Target Detection function reduces target drop-out when an aircraft is flying tangentially to the radar or through high-clutter areas.
-Processing controls the false alarm rate and provides controllers with a clean, more informative display.
+The moving-target-detection function reduces target drop-out when an aircraft is flying tangentially to the radar or through high-clutter areas.
+Processing controls the false-alarm rate and provides controllers with a clean, more informative display.
 Information on the display will be valid target and weather data, with specific features selectable by the operator.